IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 .. tip::

-   Blender has lots of hotkeys to do things quickly, but these can take time to learn but it is worth it as you will be much faster.
+   Blender has lots of hotkeys to do things quickly.
+These can take time to learn but it is worth it as you will be much faster.
 These hotkeys can be customised in Blender's preferences.